saket700/github-repository-flexera/README.md

 # github-repository-flexera
 GitHub repository explorer that loads the github list paginated and allows to star the repository.

+ Note :
-Note : the list is limited to total count of 1000 github repository as github doesn't fetch after 1000 list.
+• When fetching GitHub repositories, the list is limited to a total count of 1000 due to GitHub constraints.
-       for particular starring github project, localstorage is used.
+• Local storage is used to starred the particular GitHub repository

-## Getting Started
+## Runbook

 ### Dependencies